mounirmelzi/association-manager/README.md

 2. Access the project through your web browser using the BASE_URL
    - Default: `http://localhost/association-manager/public/`

+### 6. PHP Extensions Setup

+If you encounter any PHP extension-related errors while running the project:

+1. Locate your php.ini file:
+   - Default path: `C:/xampp/php/php.ini`
+2. Open the file in a text editor
+3. Find the extension mentioned in the error message (e.g., `extension=pdo_mysql`)
+4. Remove the semicolon (;) at the start of the line to uncomment and enable the extension
+5. Save the file and restart the Apache service in XAMPP

 ### Troubleshooting

 - If you see a 404 error, verify that: